 I’m happy to report not only did I make one dentist appointment, but I made a standing appointment every six months.
 This way, I wouldn’t have to make it a resolution again.
 After my exam (and three fillings), I was given a consult for Invisalign.
 To be completely honest, I had a bit of sticker shock when I got the quote.
 Purchasing the condo happened simultaneously, which left Invisalign on the back burner for at least another year.
 I’m sure it will be easier to commit in the future now that I have regularly scheduled cleanings.

-Resolution 6 – Deliver Engaging Content Regularly on This Blog
+Resolution 6 – Deliver Engaging Content Regularly on All Things Karissa

 This year of blogging has brought me SO much joy!
 I have a space to be creative, share things I love, and interact with people from all over the world.
 For the past six months, I have been pretty consistent on this blog.
 I started the year posting twice a month.
 Now I’ve progressed into every Sunday with an additional Rose & Thorns post to review each month’s highs and lows.
 I feel like I’ve gotten into a rhythm with scheduling my time to create each post.
 I hope those reading my blog posts have found as much joy in reading as I have in writing.

 If there are topics you would like me to cover in the new year, please leave a suggestion in the comments.
-I open to all ideas.
-I like All Things Karissa to be entertaining and provide value to all readers who stumble across my blog. 🙂
+I want All Things Karissa to be entertaining and provide value to all readers who stumble across my blog. 🙂

 I want to hear from you!
 Do you make New Year’s Resolutions?
 If so, what did you accomplish this year?